polygonnedpotato/UltimateGoalImproved/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/readme.md

 ## Caution
-No Team-specific code should be placed or modified in this ``.../samples`` folder.
+Team-specific code should be placed or modified in this ``.../samples`` folder. .LOL.

 Full or partial Samples should be Copied from here, and then Pasted into the team's folder, using the Android Studio cut and paste commands.